stevenrskelton/stevenrskelton.github.io/_posts/2022-09-16-lit-custom-component-svg-generation.md

 ]'/>
 ```

-### Conclusion
+# Conclusion

 The 2 code implementations are very similar.
 The custom element `<pie-chart>` is nice and the `svg` render engine in Lit
 is slick.

 Another major benefit of using Lit in this example is that there is no need to use element ids.
 The direct DOM
-implimentation requires each use to have a unique id (which can in some contexts be hard to ensure), and to call
+implementation requires each use to have a unique id (which can in some contexts be hard to ensure), and to call
 the `pieChart(id)` function on both page load and any subsequent data change.
 When using multiple instances of a
 generated element, a custom element approach will lead to more maintainable code and less brittle javascript.